-it only listens for radio waves rather than transmitting them.
+But ICRAR's radar system is passive-meaning it only listens for radio waves rather than transmitting them.

-Instead, it relies on radio waves transmitted by the reflected broadcasts in its receivers.
+Instead, it relies on radio waves transmitted by broadcast TV and FM radio stations, capturing the reflected broadcasts in its receivers.

 "Passive radar is advantageous because, since you're only listening, no one knows you're doing it," Associate Professor Wayth says.